ColtonWilson/5-Day-Weather/README.md

 This 5-day weather forcast will be connected to to a weather api.
 <br>Located at: https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}
 <br>This website will show the weather for multiple cities.
+<br>Currently there is an issue with the second call to API and it is not getting the five days.
+Need to continue work to fix.

 ## Badges